vkassiel/manjaro-gnome/README.md

 Always check your gnome shell version compatibility with packages and extensions.
 My version during the writing of this markdown was `45.2`.

+> IMPORTANT:
-To setup git, change variables inside file `/develop/git/main.sh`.
+> - To setup git, change variables inside file `/develop/git/main.sh`.
+> - Add your `sudo` password on global variable `SUDO_PASSWORD` inside `install.sh` to move icons to folder without errors.

 ### Development
 - [Arch base development packages](https://archlinux.org/packages/core/any/base-devel/)